-Prospectus Dated April 28, 2023
+Prospectus Dated April 28, 2024

-Forum Real Estate Income Fund (formerly, Forum CRE Income Fund) (the "Fund") is a Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closed-end management investment company.
+Forum Real Estate Income Fund (the "Fund") is a Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closed-end management investment company.
 The Fund operates as an interval fund pursuant to Rule 23c-3 under the Investment Company Act and has adopted a fundamental policy to conduct quarterly repurchase offers at net asset value ("NAV").
 The Fund's primary investment objectives are to maximize current income and preserve investor capital, with a secondary focus on long-term capital appreciation.